damonrussmorey/CS300-Group3-F18/README.txt

 ***CRITICAL NOTE***
 DO NOT DO
 ./bin/Demo
 WILL ENCOUTER ERRORS WITH FILE WRITES

 ======= How to install Google Test ======= Instructions from https://www.srcmake.com/google-cpp-test-framework
 ***If any problems are encountered, view link, it includes a video tutorial***

+***A STARTING NOTE***
+At present, there are extra files in the test directory, these were established and left to accept more tests at a later time.

+***ALSO***
+Check the test directory of this project before you start INSTALLING.
+If there are any folders or directories besides the following list, remove them immediately.

+defs.h
+DataCenter.h
+DataCenter.cpp
+DataCenterTest.cpp
+CMakeLists.txt
+ManagerTerminalTest.cpp
+ProviderTerminalTest.cpp
+ReporterTest.cpp
+stash (a directory)

 Ultimately, what we are trying to do is install google test to the user's lib folder. (/usr/lib)